gdenfield/geometry_task/geometry_v2/README.md

+# geometry_v2
+Similar conventions to V1, but with more organization, different switch-cue, correction-loop error code structure.

 ## Scenes
 For all: success --> next scene, failure --> scene 1
 - 1: FP on, single target wth: fix_time, little_drops